MoritzGuck/Machine-Learning-Reference/README.md

-# All_of_ML-under_construction
+# Moritz' Machine Learning Reference

-Machine learning summary that will always be growing & never be finished.
+This is a reference for machine learning approaches and methods.
+The topics range from basic statistics to complex machine learning models and explanation methods.
+For each method and model, I have provided the underlying formulas (objective functions, prediction functions, etc.) as well as code snippets from the respective python libraries.
+I am gradually expanding this reference with things that I come across and find worth documenting for later use.
+If you find errors or unclear explanations in this text, please file an issue under: `github.com/MoritzGuck/All_of_ML-under_construction`

-I add everything to this summary  that I come across and find worth documenting for later use.
+References to outside sources are given as direct links to the source for reasons of practicality.